kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 Note that jQuery comes before `scripts.js` and that we're using a 2.x version of the library instead of a 1.x version.
 This means that jQuery is optimized to work in Internet Explorer versions 9 and higher only...1.x versions work in IE versions 6 and higher.

 If you use jQuery 1.x, it will perform the ActiveX Object feature detection we reviewed earlier.

+<a name="understanding-jquery-ajax"></a>
+<h4 class="h4-guide">Understanding $.ajax</h4>
+`$.ajax()`is a powerful, highly-configurable method in jQuery.
+It manages all AJAX calls made by jQuery.

+Covering all this configurations is beyond the scope of a beginners tutorial, but understanding how it's structured is important.

 <a name="ajax-shorthand"></a>
 <h4 class="h4-guide">jQuery AJAX Shorthand methods</h4>
 jQuery's `$.ajax()` method is powerful but, according to [the current version of the $.ajax documentation](http://api.jquery.com/jQuery.ajax/ "Read the jQuery.ajax documentation"), not needed for every project: